sonikaarora/KubeNetLLM/KubeNetLLM_Experimental_Results.md

 - **Functionally complete** - all components integrated
 - **Currently unused** - bypassed by evaluation script
 - **Potentially beneficial** - if actually utilized

-**The real benefit is that the architecture is there and ready to be used**, but we haven't actually realized those benefits in our experiments because we took a shortcut with the evaluation script.